zoxpx/pxdocs/content/install-with-other/dcos/application-installs/couchdb.md

 title: CouchDB using Portworx on DCOS
 linkTitle: CouchDB
 description: Installing DC/OS with CouchDB service.
-keywords: Portworx, Mesosphere, DCOS, CouchDB
+keywords: Install, CouchDB, DCOS, DC/OS
 ---

 DC/OS provides a CouchDB service that makes it easy to deploy and manage CouchDB on Mesosphere DC/OS.
 This guide will help you to install and run the containerized CouchDB service backed by Portworx volumes for [persistent DCOS storage](https://portworx.com/use-case/persistent-storage-dcos/).